-Rental evidence indicates that these subjects have values more in line with standard industrial properties.
-Therefore in the absence of local evidence to the contrary these subjects should be valued using SAA Industrial Properties Committee PN 1-Valuation Of Factories, Warehouse, Workshops and Stores.
-Where local evidence does show an enhanced level of value the property should be valued in line with that local evidence.
+Available rental evidence indicates that these subjects have values more in line with standard industrial properties.
+Therefore in the absence of local evidence to the contrary these subjects should be valued by reference to SAA Industrial Properties Committee Practice Note 1 - Valuation Of Factories, Warehouses, Workshops and Stores.
+In the absence of local evidence an addition of up to 10% may be appropriate to reflect amenities not present in standard industrial warehousing.
+Where local evidence does show an enhanced level of value the property may be valued in line with that local evidence.

 - 5.4 The rates applicable to properties within categories 5.1 and 5.2 do not include an element for heating within the main warehouse areas.
 Where the warehouse areas do have heating an addition of 2.5% may be added to the warehouse area only.
 Ancilliary areas such as offices are deemed to have heating included within the appropriate basic rate and therefore no further addition should be made for heating within ancilliary office accommodation. - 5.5 The rates applicable to properties within categories 5.1 and 5.2 are deemed to include an element for sprinklers.
-In the absence of sprinklers an allowance of up to 2.5% may be granted. - 5.6 The rates applicable to properties within categories 5.1 and 5.2 are inclusive of offices, canopies, small gatehouses, dock levellers together with the items referred to in paragraph 10. - 5.7 It is recommended that a final check of values is conducted against the local rental profile to ensure that a realistic and consistent result has been achieved.
+In the absence of sprinklers an allowance of up to 2.5% may be granted. - 5.6 The rates applicable to properties within categories 5.1 and 5.2 are inclusive of offices, canopies, small gatehouses, dock levellers together with the items referred to in paragraph 10.

+5.7 It is recommended that a final check of values is conducted against the local rental profile to ensure that a realistic and consistent result has been achieved.
 On no account should the level of value fall below that of a standard industrial subject in the locality.